narze/dotfiles/README.md

 # Dotfiles

 Bootstrap my macOS machines, for fun & profit.
+Now supports [Github Codespaces!](https://github.com/features/codespaces)

 [Dotfiles are meant to be forked,](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked) but mine isn't.
 This script installs many things you won't use.